-David Pratt is a Partner in the Personal Planning Department and head of the Boca Raton office.
+David Pratt is Chair of the Private Client Services Department and head of the Boca Raton office.
 His practice is dedicated exclusively to the areas of trusts and estates, estate, gift and generation-skipping transfer, fiduciary and individual income taxation and fiduciary litigation.
-He has extensive experience in estate planning, post-mortem tax planning and asset protection.
+He has extensive experience in estate planning and post-mortem tax planning.
 He has been asked to serve as an expert witness on several occasions, and has been referred to as a “seasoned trusts and estates lawyer” in a Florida Third District Court of Appeals Opinion.
 He was recognized as the Best Lawyers’ 2011 Miami Area Trusts and Estates Lawyer of the Year.

 Clients often consult with David with respect to charitable giving.
 He has been involved with establishing many charitable remainder and lead trusts, and has also established many private foundations.
 David prepares many nuptial agreements, both prior to and during a marriage.
 He also is very often engaged by an individual who is in the process of obtaining a divorce in order to do “pre-divorce” planning.
-In addition, David represents many doctors and other professionals who need asset protection planning.
-Specifically, he has recommended many asset protection plans involving entities such as family limited partnerships, limited liability companies, irrevocable trusts, and a combination of these techniques.
+In addition, David represents many doctors and other professionals.
+Specifically, he has recommended many estate plans involving entities such as family limited partnerships, limited liability companies, irrevocable trusts, and a combination of these techniques.
 Many of David’s clients have significant retirement plans and he regularly advises clients on how to maximize the income tax deferral with respect to such plans.

 David is Florida Board-Certified in both Taxation and Wills, Trusts and Estates.
 There are very few attorneys in the State of Florida who hold a dual certification.
 He was a certified public accountant with Arthur Andersen & Co. in New York City prior to attending law school.
 David had the privilege of serving as Chair of the Florida Bar’s Tax Section and in delivering testimony at the IRS hearings in Washington, D.C. regarding the Tax Section’s comments on the Proposed Regulations on Required Minimum Distributions from Retirement Plans.
 He also was one of the authors of comments submitted to the IRS by the Section in response to a controversial Revenue Procedure concerning charitable remainder trusts.